Hand & Wrist

 What is skier's thumb (ucl injury of the thumb)?

 The ulnar collateral ligament (UCL) of the thumb MCP joint runs along the ulnar (index-finger side) of the joint and provides stability during lateral pinch, gripping, and forceful thumb opposition.
-It is injured when the thumb is forcibly pushed radially (away from the palm) — a valgus stress — overstretching or tearing the ligament.
+It is injured when the thumb is forcibly pushed radially (away from the palm), a valgus stress that overstretches or tears the ligament.

 Gamekeeper's thumb is the chronic, attritional version of the same injury, historically described in gamekeepers who repeatedly stressed the UCL by breaking rabbit necks.